microchip-pic-avr-examples/avr128da48-cnano-adc-free-running-mplab/README.md

 - Type a specific value from the **Start of Frame**, press **Add a variable**
 - Type a specific name for the variable name in **Variable Name**
 - Press **Next**, after that press **Next** again
-- Optional: save these settings using **Save As** button as a json file.
+- Optional: Save these settings as a json file by pressing **Save as**

 <br><img src="images/plot_streaming_data.png" width="800">

-3. See the expected result on Data Visualizer
+3. See the expected result on Data Visualizer.
 - Select **Source** from Time Plot window
 - Click **Start Streaming COMx** the communication serial port
 - Click **Scroll axis automatically**.